msjonker/dox-blog/README.md

 Story Title: As a reader I would like to search the blog so that I can find articles which interest me.

 Description: Leverage the current sidebar HTML under 'Search Articles' to provide search functionality.
-Without using a search gem provide search functionallity.
-Note that leveraging MySQL `like` for this is perfectly fine.
+Note that leveraging MySQL `like` for this is perfectly fine, do not use a search gem.
 Search against article body and title.
 ```

 ### Story 3
 ```
 Story Title: As a reader I would like my search results to be sorted by relevancy according to my search query so that I see the most relevant results at the top.

-Description: Using a Ruby class and a simple word analyses algorithm **that you create**.
+Description: Create a Ruby class and a simple word analyses algorithm.
-Do not use a search engine library, you need to create your own algorithm.
+Do not use a search engine library, you need to create your own logic.

 Incorporate this relevancy score in the sort order of the search results.
 Search against article body and title.
 An article that contains the same word twice would have a relevancy score that is higher than an article which only contains the searched word once.
-Title of the article should weigh relevancy more heavily.
+Title of the article should have a havier relevancy weight.

-If time permits, bonus points for performance considerations, caching and pre-calculating tokens.
 ```

 ## What to Expect after you Submit

-Our team will be notified and we'll review the submission within 2 days.
-We'll run code analysers to check for added complexity, spec coverage, and adherednce to style.
-Most importantly three engineers will review your code.
+Our team will be notified and we'll review the submission within 2 days.We'll check for complexity, test coverage, and adherednce to style.
 We're looking for clean, easy to read, maintainable code.
-Good test coverage, performance considerations and optimizations are a plus as well.
+Good test coverage, and performance considerations are a plus as well.

 We know your time is valuable and appreciate you taking the time to complete this assignment.